uthpalaherath/uthpalaherath.github.io/index.md

 ---
 **Hello and welcome!** 👋

-I am a Postdoctral Associate in the Department of Mechanical Engineering and Materials Science (MEMS) at Duke University in the research group of [Dr. Volker Blum](https://aims.pratt.duke.edu).
-My current [research](/research/) primarily focuses on developing computational methods and tools to study materials useful in novel semiconductor and renewable energy applications.
+I'm Uthpala, a postdoc in the [Ab-Initio Materials Simulations (AIMS)](https://aims.pratt.duke.edu) group at Duke University.
+My work focuses on developing computational methods and tools to design and characterize novel materials, which have broad applications ranging from advancing semiconductor technologies to enhancing renewable energy solutions.

-During my time as a Ph.D. candidate in the Department of Physics and Astronomy at West Virginia University working with [Dr. Aldo Romero](https://physics.wvu.edu/directory/faculty/aldo-romero), my [research](/research/) focused on the study of Strongly Correlated Materials (SCMs) using beyond Density Functional Theory (DFT) quantum many body methods including Dynamical Mean Field Theory (DMFT).
-I was also involved in code development [projects](/projects/) that facilitate pre and post-processing of electronic structure calculations.

-Listed here are [publications](/publications/) stemming from my research.
-For more information about my background please refer to my [CV](/resume/).

-Additionally, I maintain a [blog](/year-archive/) on my website relating to my research interests and other topics.

-Please feel free to leave a comment on my posts or reach out to me through email.
-Click on the tabs above to learn more about me and my work.
+This website serves as my digital corner in cyberspace where I share insights and musings about my research and personal interests through my [blog](/year-archive).
+You can explore a list of my [publications](/publications/) derived from my research endeavors and a comprehensive portfolio of [projects](/projects) I have developed or contributed to.
+For an in-depth overview of my professional journey, please refer to my [CV](/resume/).
+Check out the [about](/about/) page for a more personal glimpse into my life and passions.

+I invite you to browse, read, and interact.
+Whether it's a thoughtful comment on a blog post or a question about my research, I would love to hear from you!